AMICI-dev/AMICI/documentation/python_installation.rst

   This is part of multiple packages, including Desktop Development with C++.
 * Windows Universal C Runtime.
   This is an individual component and installs some DLLs that we need.
-* cmake
-   This is need to build OpenBLAS.
-Available at https://cmake.org/download/

 OpenBLAS
 ^^^^^^^^

 There are prebuilt OpenBLAS binaries available, but they did not seem to work well here.
 Therefore, we recommend building OpenBLAS from scratch.
+This requires an installation of CMake.
+CMake can be installed from https://cmake.org/download/ (system-wide), or via ``pip install cmake`` (in the current Python environment).

 To build OpenBLAS, download the following scripts from the AMICI repository: